material-motion/material-motion/specifications/motion_family/tween.md

 }
 ```

-## Public plans
+## Contract

-### Tween

-Contract: linearly interpolate a target's property from one value to another using a timing function for velocity.
+Linearly interpolate a target's property from one value to another using a timing function for velocity.

 ```
 Plan Tween {